bfcamara/bfcamara.com/content/posts/2022/2022-09-15-Aws-Lambda-WebHttpApi.md

 1. **Test your endpoint in the browser**

     The stack that was created includes an API in AWS API Gateway.
-You can check the URL in the Lamda page that will trigger the function.
+You can check the URL in the Lambda page that will trigger the function.

     ![API Gateway URL Trigger](./aws-Lambda-trigger-api-gateway-url.png)